bpcurse/nextcloud-userexport/README.md

 ## Development
 Any hints to enhancements or security issues are highly welcome.
 If you would like to contribute, please open an issue or a pull request.

+Minor version updates and bugfixes (x.x.1) are usually not released separately.
+If you want to use the latest version please download/clone from master.

 You can still use the simpler v0.4.1, if you prefer.